Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: First properties

-We now consider all parameters not studied in the previous sections that are close to the resonance region.
+We now consider all parameter values not studied in the previous sections that are close to the resonance region.
 Thus, we are interested in finding where the resonance region intersects the bands $|\Omega_y\mp 1|\leq \delta$.
-Using that the resonance region is a $\varepsilon$-neighbourhood of the ellipse $\psi$ we find that
+Using that the resonance region is an $\varepsilon$-neighbourhood of the ellipse $\psi$ we find that